The different types of paywalls (and how publishers use them)

 • Advantage: Users cannot circumvent hard paywalls

-• Disadvantage: Riskiest paywall strategy, most users will abandon the website
+• Disadvantage: Riskiest paywall strategy, significant number of users will abandon the website

 Soft paywalls